ObjectDB Database Search

-1-47 of 47 resultsComparison in JPQL and Criteria API Most JPQL queries use at least one comparison operator in their WHERE clause.
-Comparison Operators ObjectDB supports two sets of comparison operators, as shown in the following table: Set 1 ... each comparison operator.
-One column presents a comparison of NULL value with a non NULL value | |
+1-43 of 43 resultsComparison in JPQL and Criteria API Most JPQL queries use at least one comparison operator in their WHERE clause.
+Comparison operators ObjectDB supports two sets of comparison operators, as shown in the following table: Set 1: JPQL ... how each comparison operator handles NULL values.
+One column shows the result of comparing a NULL value | |

 java.sql.Date equals comparison not working with CriteriaAPI Hello, Using ODB 2.4.5 and the Criteria API, doing a simple equals comparison with java.sql.Date value doesn't match any results in the database.
 Our code looks like this: CriteriaBuilder builder ... everywhere also in the Entity property field to ensure pure date comparison and saving without time parts | |